skribeworks

 A knight in shining armour standing on a street in a futuristic city.
 An example of a secondary world anachronism.

 A few days ago, I read a post asking readers what elements took them out of the story.
 The reason might be stylistic or a functional decision the writer had taken.
 Amongst the more popular reasons for being taken out of the moment were secondary world anachronisms.
-For example, the characters cry out the name […]
+For example, the characters cry out the name of a present-day primary world deity, or the world has the same days of the […]

 Making Maps: Techniques and Tricks